-We know that truck accidents can be attributed to any number of causes and the aftermath can be even more devastating when the cause is preventable.
-Victims and their families have a difficult time dealing with the knowledge that a truck driver made poor choices that led to a catastrophic injury.
-One of these causes is drowsy driving — an entirely avoidable behavior that can impact lives in an instant.
+We know that truck accidents can be attributed to any number of causes, and the aftermath can be even more devastating when the cause is preventable.
+Victims and their families have difficulty dealing with the knowledge that a truck driver made poor choices that led to a catastrophic injury.
+One of these causes is drowsy driving — an entirely avoidable behavior that can impact lives instantly.

 For example, a trucker may be placed in a situation that requires them to avoid a collision.
 If they are dealing with a lack of sleep, they may not be fast enough on the brakes or even notice the hazard in time for a quick reaction.
 People can die when a truck driver doesn’t react in time to prevent a wreck.

 A lack of sleep among truckers was such a problem that the government set forth new regulations in 2013.
-Today, drivers cannot work more than 70 hours per week and once the limit is reached, there is a 34-hour resting period mandated.
+Today, drivers cannot work more than 70 hours per week; once the limit is reached, a 34-hour resting period is mandated.
 Truckers have to call it quits for the day once they’ve driven for 11 hours (which also includes a half-hour break).

 Avoiding drowsy driving isn’t difficult — getting at least six to seven hours of sleep a night is a good start.
 As our Columbia truck accident attorney knows, steering clear of sleepy drivers can be just as easy.
-If you notice a truck swerving in its lane, passing over rumble strips or braking slower than they should, hang back.
-If you see the driver narrowly miss an accident or behave in a way that puts lives in danger call 9-1-1!
+If you notice a truck swerving in its lane, passing over rumble strips, or braking slower than it should, hang back.
+If you see the driver narrowly miss an accident or behave in a way that puts lives in danger, call 9-1-1!

-If you or a loved one has been injured in a truck accident, you have a right to compensation.
+You have a right to compensation if you or a loved one has been injured in a truck accident.
 These wrecks pack a big punch and may have caused catastrophic injury and devastating property damage.
-You should not be forced to make difficult financial decisions in order to pay for your healthcare or to replace your property.
+You should not be forced to make difficult financial decisions to pay for your healthcare or replace your property.
 We will fight for you, using the knowledge and experience gained over nearly 50 years of combined personal injury experience.